JuliaVlasov/SpinGEMPIC.jl/docs/src/index.md

 \end{equation}
 ```

-If want to read more about Vlasov--Maxwell equations for laser-plasma interaction, see [^6].
+If you want to read more about Vlasov--Maxwell equations for laser-plasma interaction, see [^6].

 # References